Florida boy calls 911 to order pizza, gets lesson and a pie

 SANFORD, Fla.
 (AP) — A Florida boy who called 911 to report he was hungry and wanted a pizza got a lesson in proper emergency call etiquette, but he also got a pie.

-The Sanford Police Department said in a Facebook post that the hungry grade-schooler called 911 last Friday.
+The Sanford Police Department said in a Facebook post that the hungry 5-year-old called 911 last Friday.

 Three officers responded to the home in suburban Orlando for a well-being check.
 They met with the boy and his older sister, who told them they were fine and that her brother had used the phone without her knowledge.